-- 1. FDA recommends conducting a bioequivalence study with a clinical endpoint in the treatment of acne vulgaris.
-Subjects are to be randomized to receive the test product, the reference standard, or placebo (vehicle).
-The study treatment is to be administered twice daily, in the morning and evening, to the face as a thin film for 12 weeks.
-The two primary endpoints are: 1) mean percent change from baseline to Week 12 in the inflammatory (papules and pustules) lesion counts and 2) mean percent change from baseline to Week 12 in the non-inflammatory (open and closed comedones) lesion counts. - 2.
+- 1. FDA recommends conducting a single bioequivalence study with clinical endpoint in the treatment of acne vulgaris comparing the tazarotene topical gel, 0.1% test product versus the reference standard and placebo control, each applied once daily in the evening for 12 weeks.
+The two co-primary endpoints, percent change from baseline in the inflammatory (papules and pustules) and non-inflammatory (comedones) lesion counts, are to be evaluated at the end of treatment (Study Day 84; Week 12). - 2.
 Inclusion Criteria (the sponsor may add additional criteria): - a.
-Male or non-pregnant, non-lactating female aged ≥ 12 and ≤ 40 years with a clinical diagnosis of acne vulgaris. - b.
-On the face, ≥ 25 non-inflammatory lesions (i.e., open and closed comedones), and ≥ 20 inflammatory lesions (i.e., papules and pustules), and ≤ 2 nodulocystic lesions (i.e., nodules and cysts). - c.
-Investigator's Global Assessment (IGA) of acne severity Grade 2, 3, or 4 (per Table 1).
+Males or non-pregnant, non-lactating females aged ≥ 12 and ≤ 40 years with a clinical diagnosis of acne vulgaris. - b.
+On the face, ≥ 25 non-inflammatory lesions (i.e., open and closed comedones) and ≥ 20 inflammatory lesions (i.e., papules and pustules) and ≤ 2 nodulocystic lesions (i.e., nodules and cysts). - c.
+Investigator's Global Assessment (IGA) of acne severity Grade 2, 3, or 4 (per Table 1). - d.
+Willing to refrain from use of all other topical acne medications or antibiotics during the 12-week treatment period. - e.
+If female of childbearing potential, the subject must have a negative result for a pregnancy test having sensitivity down to at least 50 mIU/mL for human chorionic gonadotropin (hCG) within 2 weeks prior to starting treatment, begin treatment during a normal menstrual period, and be willing to use an acceptable form of birth control throughout the study. - 3.
+Exclusion Criteria (the sponsor may add additional criteria): - a.
+Females who are pregnant, breast feeding, planning a pregnancy or do not agree to use an acceptable form of birth control throughout the study - b.
+Presence of any skin condition that would interfere with the diagnosis or assessment of acne vulgaris (e.g., on the face: rosacea, dermatitis, psoriasis, squamous cell carcinoma, eczema, acneform eruptions caused by medications, steroid acne, steroid folliculitis, or bacterial folliculitis) - c.
+Facial sunburn - d.
+Excessive facial hair (e.g., beards, sideburns, moustaches, etc.) that would interfere with diagnosis or assessment of acne vulgaris - e.
+History of hypersensitivity or allergy to tazarotene, retinoids and/or any component of the test product or reference product